 What is interesting about this, however, is that it clearly sets the stage for a Basic tier to exist in every cabin, and that will be an enormous change when it finally happens.

 This feels like just laying the groundwork for future change.
-Considering how many people have reached out to me to ask about what’s going on, it seems like Delta may have failed in its job to simply initially.
+Considering how many people have reached out to me to ask about what’s going on, it seems like Delta may have failed in its job to simplify initially.
 Eventually, this will not be an issue.

 It really feels like someone in marketing just decided the reorganization and standardization was necessry for what comes next.
 It’s what is likely to come next that will be far more notable.